vitejs/awesome-vite/README.md

 - [vite-plugin-svg-icons](https://github.com/anncwb/vite-plugin-svg-icons) - Fast creating SVG sprites.
 - [vite-react-jsx](https://github.com/alloc/vite-react-jsx) - React 17's automatic JSX runtime for your entire bundle.
 - [vite-plugin-spritesmith](https://github.com/evont/vite-plugin-spritesmith) - Converts a set of images into a spritesheet and SASS/LESS/Stylus mixins.
+- [vite-plugin-host](https://github.com/falstack/vite-plugin-host) - Allow you to use the custom domain for development.

 #### Loaders